localminimum/QANet/README.md

 The default directory for the tensorboard log file is `train/{model_name}/event`

 ### Pretrained Model
-Pretrained model weights are available [here](https://drive.google.com/open?id=1gJtcPBNuDr9_2LuP_4x_4VN6_5fQCdfB).
-Download and unpack the "FRC" folder in the "train" directory.
+Pretrained model weights are temporarily not available.

 ## Detailed Implementaion